Everything you Need to Know about Coffee

 Light brown colour.
 The bean is not roasted for long enough for the oil to surface on the bean and so it creates a milder coffee.

 Medium brown colour.
 It too has a non-oily surface, however, it does have a stronger flavour, which is preferred in the US (often referred to as the ‘American Roast’).

 Rich, brown colour.
 Some oil on the surface of the bean, which gives a strong flavour with a slight bittersweet aftertaste.

 Dark, rich colour.
 These oily-surfaced, shiny black beans are roasted for a long time in order to achieve their pronounced bitterness.
 (SIDE NOTE: the darker the bean, the less acidity you will taste in your coffee).

 But what about blends?

-A note on flavour: Trying to pin point the different tastes and flavour notes of individual roasts is as personal as putting the taste of wine into words.
+A note on flavour: Trying to pinpoint the different tastes and flavour notes of individual roasts is as personal as putting the taste of wine into words.
 In both these instances, there is nothing better than your own individual palate, so taste test to your heart’s content, and explore your favourite way to drink coffee as well.

 What are the Four Villains of Coffee?

 So, the best way to preserve your coffee is to store it in an airtight canister in a cool spot, because no one has time for bad coffee.
 Don’t know what bad coffee is?
 We got you covered on how to spot bad coffee.